chaewan51/chaewan51.github.io/_pages/about.md

 ## Publications

 {% assign pubs = site.publications | sort: "date" | reverse %}
-/* Show only selected on home; comment this line out if you want all */
+{% comment %} Show only selected on home; remove this line to show all {% endcomment %}
 {% assign pubs = pubs | where: "selected", true %}

 <div class="pub-list">